Hablobby/ExcelToMongo/README.md

 What needs to be done:
-1. Set up MongoDB
-2. Create a frontend
+1. Create a frontend [x]
+2. Send the data to the backend
+3. Set up MongoDB
-3. Create a dockerfile
+4. Create a dockerfile [x]
-4. Create a docker-compose file
+5. Create a docker-compose file [x]
-5. Begin Development
+6. Setup an upload component